Diocletian: Illness and abdication

 Galerius arrived in the city later in March.
 According to Lactantius, he came armed with plans to reconstitute the Tetrarchy, force Diocletian to step down, and fill the Imperial office with men compliant to his will.
 Through coercion and threats, he eventually convinced Diocletian to comply with his plan.
 Lactantius also claims that he had done the same to Maximian at Sirmium.
+Scholars doubt Lactantius' account, since he had a strong bias against Galerius and probably attempted to villainize him.
 On 1 May 305, Diocletian called an assembly of his generals, traditional companion troops, and representatives from distant legions.
 They met at the same hill, 5 km out of Nicomedia, where Diocletian had been proclaimed emperor.
 In front of a statue of Jupiter, his patron deity, Diocletian addressed the crowd.
 With tears in his eyes, he told them of his weakness, his need for rest, and his will to resign.
 He declared that he needed to pass the duty of empire on to someone stronger.
-He thus became the first Roman emperor to voluntarily abdicate his title.
+He thus became the first (and arguably only) Roman emperor to voluntarily abdicate his title.

 Most in the crowd believed that Constantine and Maxentius, the only adult sons of reigning emperors, who had long been preparing to succeed their fathers, would be granted the title of Caesar.
 Constantine had travelled through Palestine at the right hand of Diocletian, and was present at the palace in Nicomedia in 303 and 305.
 It is likely that Maxentius received the same treatment.
 In Lactantius's account, when Diocletian announced that he was to resign, the entire crowd turned to face Constantine.
 It was not to be: Severus II and Maximinus II were declared caesars.
 Maximinus appeared and took Diocletian's robes.
 On the same day, Severus received his robes from Maximian in Milan.
 Constantius succeeded Maximian as Augustus of the West, but Constantine and Maxentius were entirely ignored in the transition of power.
 This did not bode well for the future security of the tetrarchic system.